 For the mom who is new, shy or lonely and seeking friends…

 Be that mom who makes the phone call, walks across the room or parking lot and extends a smile and a welcome, expanding her friend group to make room for one more.

 For the mom who is struggling to figure it all out…

 Be that mom who drops off a meal with a new recipe, a new tip, a new resource to check out, giving her hope and a break.

 When being a mom takes most of what we've got, some days it is just harder to dig deeper and find that resolve to embrace the unexpected or unfamiliar.

 Anything can throw us off balance and into that murky swamp of stress, anxiety and uncertainty—a new home, a new hood, a new school, a new situation.

-Sometimes, it’s just because we’re new.
+Sometimes, it's just because we're new.
 Everyone else has their mom-group already.
-We are faced with breaking into what is already established, already comfortable.
-It’s daunting.
-They all are laughing together and sharing the warmth that comes with familiarity.
+We're faced with breaking into what is already established, already comfortable.
+It's daunting.
+They are laughing all together and sharing the warmth that comes with familiarity.
 They are there for each other.
-We aren’t "in," and that feels awkward.
+We aren't "in," and that feels awkward.
 And lonely.

 We've all been there.
 So, be that mom.